 Firstly, you have to understand the role of poker variance.
-It is no surprise that variance greatly depends on your edge over competition and games that you play.
+It is no surprise that variance greatly depends on your edge over the competition and the games that you play.
 If you are beating your opponents with a steady win rate, you will not encounter dramatic swings, but if you not, it can get messy.

 This concept requires a separate article, and luckily, I have one.
 To fully understand this concept and even find ways to reduce it, make sure to read the full article about poker variance in your games!

 Separate bankroll for poker

 Many new players miss this point and create additional obstacles for their way to success.
-Therefore, if you dedicate specific amount to poker, just deposit it and do not even consider that as your actual money.
+Therefore, if you dedicate a specific amount to poker, just deposit it and do not even consider that as your actual money.

-Imagine it just as play chips, you will not feel so pressured to win and can concentrate on what matters – learning the game and making right decisions.
+Imagine it just as pretend playing chips, you will not feel so pressured to win and can concentrate on what matters – learning the game and making the right decisions.
 Thus, knowing that you do not need to take that money to pay your rent, buy food or spend on anything else will let you have way more order in life.
 You will not carry your emotions outside of the game when running bad and this is a straight way to success.

 Keep your poker money in one place

 It is a continuation of the previous point.
 Even if you had a good session and won some money, you should not be looking to withdraw it at once.
 Instead, you can build your bankroll and try to move up stakes.
 It will let you learn poker at a faster pace, get more experience, and develop necessary skills.
 Thus, keeping all that money in your bankroll is a must if you have an opportunity to do so.

-Obviously, if you are playing professionally and need that money to cover living expenses, you have to withdraw a part of your roll every month.
+Obviously, if you are playing professionally and need that money to cover living expenses, you have to withdraw a part of your bankroll every month.
 If this is the case, you should have some very strict rules not to waste your money on unimportant things.
-Instead focus on building your bankroll instead.
+Instead, focus on building your bankroll instead.